modulerequirepackage.cpathpackage.loadedpackage.loadlibpackage.pathpackage.preloadpackage.seeall

 Once a loader is found, require calls the loader with a single

-.
+argument, modname.
 If the loader returns any value, require

-.
+assigns it to package.loaded[modname].
 If the loader returns no

-value and has not assigned any value to package.loaded[modname]
+value and has not assigned any value to package.loaded[modname],

-to this entry.
+then require assigns true to this entry.
 In any case,

-require returns the final value of package.loaded[modname]
+require returns the final value of package.loaded[modname].

 If there is any error loading or running the module, or if it cannot find any loader for the module, then require signals an error.

-to search for a C loader.
+The path used by require to search for a C loader.

-Lua initializes the C path package.cpath
+Lua initializes the C path package.cpath in the same way it

 initializes the Lua path package.path, using the environment

-(plus another default path defined in
+variable LUA_CPATH (plus another default path defined in

 A table used by require to control which modules are already

 loaded.
-When you require a module modname
+When you require a module modname and

-is not false, require simply returns the
+package.loaded[modname] is not false, require simply returns the

 value stored there.

-package.loadlib (libname, funcname)
+package.loadlibpackage.loadlib (libname, funcname)

-Dynamically links the host program with the C library libname
+Dynamically links the host program with the C library libname.

-Inside this library, looks for a function funcname
+Inside this library, looks for a function funcname and returns this

 function as a C function.
-(So, funcname
+(So, funcname must follow the protocol

-(see lua_CFunction
+(see lua_CFunction)).

 This is a low-level function.
 It completely bypasses the package and